wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/zstaging.md

 [MZ Holding Cells Fog Clip Distance Fix](https://www.nexusmods.com/newvegas/mods/77022) - The fog clip distance for the holding cells in TTW's Mothership Zeta is low enough that it's clearly visible in the first area.
 This fixes it.

-[NPCa - NPC Prevention of Chem addiction - ESPless](https://www.nexusmods.com/newvegas/mods/73622) - Prevents NPCs from gaining addiction effects when using chems or alcohol, as they would not attempt to act on said addictions.

 [Ranger Combat Helmets Clipping Fix](https://www.nexusmods.com/newvegas/mods/82776) - Fixes the issue of character head clipping through ranger combat helmets.

-[Tranquility Lane Pipboy Glove and Custom Race Fix](https://www.nexusmods.com/newvegas/mods/77018) - Stops Tranquility Lane from de-aging you to child, which broke any race replacers that do not have child versions.
-Also prevents alteration to the pip boy, for better compatibility with pip boy replacers.

 [TTW 32 Pistol Projectile Clipping Fix](https://www.nexusmods.com/newvegas/mods/75052) - Fixes a Fallout 3 bug where the .32 Pistol was using 7.62 Rifle Bullet Projectiles, causing the bullets to clip through the gun as they're fired.